 If you are citizen of an European Union member nation, you may not use this service unless you are at least 16 years old.

-Whenever you search in PBworks, Dokkio Sidebar (from the makers of PBworks) will run the same search in your Drive, Dropbox, OneDrive, Gmail, and Slack.
+Whenever you search in PBworks or on the Web, Dokkio Sidebar (from the makers of PBworks) will run the same search in your Drive, Dropbox, OneDrive, Gmail, Slack, and browsed web pages.
 Now you can find what you're looking for wherever it lives.
 Try Dokkio Sidebar for free.

 Many lesson plans and resources to use in classes for themes surrounding the U.S.- Mexican war, including investigations into Manifest Destiny, media's impact on the war and the public's perceptions of the war, songs of the war and the legacy of the war.
 Includes many primary sources, newspapers and illustrations and videos.